matrasujaen/SOWISP/Code/example_of_use.md

 ```

+## Installed Power for NUTS-2 aggregations.

+WORK IN PROGRESS...

 ## NUTS-2 time serie representation
 We have chosen several NUTS2 for the representation of the temporal evolution of the installed power.
 You can choose as many NUTS2 as you want.